The following information was previously provided to subscribers of BDC Buzz Premium Reports along with:

 “We had no material amendment activity this quarter.
 The portfolio is in really, really good shape.
 It was a very, very benign level of activity on amendments and waivers.
 And I think that speaks to the portfolio and the quality portfolio, which we’ve built, which mostly is when you think about the nature of our business, I think like 78% to 80% has been of existing portfolio relates to software and business services that have recurring revenue and variable cost structures.
 And so it was, again, no material amendments and waivers this quarter.”

-The amount of investments considered ‘watch list’ remains very low at under 2% of the total portfolio fair value, mostly its first-lien position in American Achievement that remains on accrual status and some of its debt positions in structured credit investments:
+The amount of investments considered ‘watch list’ remains very low at under 4% of the total portfolio fair value, mostly its ABL term loan to Bed Bath and Beyond, first-lien position in American Achievement that remains on accrual status and some of its debt positions in structured credit investments.
+As discussed later, TSLX management is very skilled at finding value in the worst-case scenarios, including retail ABL (asset-based lending) and energy investments.

 As discussed in previous reports, American Achievement is a company that manufactures and supplies yearbooks, class rings and graduation products and was discussed on the previous call: